PSLE Chinese Paper Under the New Scoring System: Tougher or Easier?

 Blended Learning Tackles Loss of Interest in Chinese Language Subject

-For starters, we have created LingoAce Blended Learning, which is especially designed for Primary 5 and Primary 6 students to quickly gear up to take Primary School Leaving Examination (PSLE) Chinese and Higher Chinese.
+For starters, we have created LingoAce Blended Learning, which is especially designed for Primary 4 to Primary 6 students to quickly gear up to take Primary School Leaving Examination (PSLE) Chinese and Higher Chinese.

 LingoAce is the first and only MOE approved educator offering Blended Learning model in Singapore.

 We developed the Blended Learning format as an answer to the difficulties learners face using more traditional methods of learning.

 The Chinese-learning barriers faced by students preparing for PSLE include: